 The Third-Thursday Book Discussion Group meets the third Thursday of each month.
-Join us for spirited discussions of novels and non-fiction titles each month at 7:00 pm in meeting room C-D at the library.
-Books are provided for each session.
+Join us for spirited discussions of novels and non-fiction titles each month at 7:00 pm in Meeting Rooms C-D at the library.
+Books are provided in advance for each meeting.
 For further information, please contact Rosemary Mirsky at (248) 246-3715 or firstname.lastname@example.org.

 August 16, 2018 Born a Crime: stories from a South African childhood by Trevor Noah.
 (2016) BIO NOAH The Daily Show host Trevor writes about the wild days of his coming of age in the twilight of apartheid in South Africa.

 September 20, 2018 Sing, Unburied, Sing: A Novel by Jesmyn Ward.
 (2017) FICTION W The story of a road trip an addicted, struggling mother takes with her two children to greet their father when he is released from prison.
 A novel of three generations of a rural Mississippi family exploring themes of race, poverty and magical spirits.

 October 18, 2018 Fortune Cookie Chronicles: Adventures in the World of Chinese Food by Jennifer 8 Lee.
 (2008) 641.5951 L Join Lee on her journey into the American-Chinese food industry as she searches for the best Chinese restaurant.
 Along the way, she explores the social and cultural history of the common experience of Chinese take-out food, including the origin of the fortune cookie.

 November 15, 2018 The Power: A Novel by Naomi Alderman.
 (2017) FICTION A Alderman has created a world where women have the power to unleash electrical currents from their fingertips.
 The power can be strong enough to maim and kill.
 It begins with teenage girls and they can impart the power to women.
 How will they use that power?

 No meeting in December.